Arts

 It must grieve dead composers that their symphonies and concertos are regarded by the masses as perfectly suited for background music.
 The compositions worthiest of analysis go not only unanalyzed but almost unheard, merely filling awkward silence in elevators and waiting rooms, or setting a mood for sipping cocktails or making love.
 Subtlety and complexity in art sadly tend to undermine themselves.
 They cost more labor with less effect.
 They are hard to notice, in proportion as they are hard to create.

 The more I read old books, the more I discover the source of the thoughts in new books.
 No writer is absolutely original.
 Every writer's ideas are mostly recombinations of others' ideas.
-A novel book is a novel subset of previous books.
+A novel book is a novel amalgam of previous books.
 Still, great and mediocre writers differ in how fully they fuse and transform their borrowed materials.
 A mediocre book has the consistency of vegetable soup.
 The still-visible chunks of others' thoughts soak in the watery broth of the writer's own voice.
 The writing follows no recipe except to throw in every desirable dish, which produces an undesirable dish.
 The book has no identity, through having too many.
 Great books are like vegetable juice.
 The blender of genius liquefies the ingredients of prior reading into a uniform drink, with a texture and taste no single part possessed.
 Out of many flavors comes only one, the author's.
 Lesser writers emulate what they read, great writers assimilate it—merging masterpieces into a masterpiece.

 For the young, music is an intimation of life.
 Each sonata or concerto cracks, but does not fully open, the door to worlds not yet experienced.
 The violin, singing of unknown desires, stirs desire.
 The cymbals' crescendo resounds with heights of elation not yet relished.
 The bass drum booms a cryptic proclamation of great events—happening where?
 For the old, music is a memoir of life.
 The buried strata of past experience, loosened by the mysterious psychoanalysis of sound, erupt into consciousness.
 Sorrows and joys which played singly through time now harmonize into a grand symphonic impression of the tremendousness of living.
 Must not the brittle self shatter to have been poured so full of experiences?